Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: Limitations, Future Work and Conclusion

 We only investigated a limited number of programmer behaviors using the \cups timelines and diagrams.
 There are many other aspects future work could investigate.

-\paragraph{Predicting CUPS states.} To enable our insights derived in Section~\ref{sec:study_results}, we need to be able to identify the current programmers CUPS state.
+\paragraph{Predicting CUPS states.} To enable our insights derived in Section~\ref{sec:study_results}, we need to be able to identify the current programmer's CUPS state.
 An avenue towards that is building predictive models using labeled telemetry data that is collected from our user study.
-Specifically, the input to such a model would be the current session context, for example whether the programmer accepted the last suggestion, the current suggestion being surfaced and the current prompt.
+Ideally, we can leverage this labeled data to further label telemetry data from other coding sessions or other participants so that we can perform such analyses more broadly.
+Specifically, the input to such a model would be the current session context, for example, whether the programmer accepted the last suggestion, the current suggestion being surfaced, and the current prompt.
 We can leverage supervised learning methods to build such a model from collected data.
 Such models would need to run in real-time during programming and predict at each instance of time the current user CUPS state.
-This would enable the design suggestions proposed as well as serve to compute various metrics proposed.
+This would enable the design suggestions proposed to serve to compute various metrics proposed.
 For example, if the model predicts that the programmer is deferring thought about a suggestion, we can group suggestions together to display them to the programmer.
-Moreover, we can leverage telemetry without CUPS labels to predict programmers acceptance or rejection of suggestion.
-This can be used to re-rank future suggestions, and selectively hide suggestions that are predicted to be rejected.
-Such predictive models are discussed in \citep{mozannar2023prediction}.
+In the Appendix, we built small predictive models of programmers \cups state using labeled study data.
+However, the current amount of labeled data is not sufficient to build highly accurate models.
+There are multiple avenues to improve the performance of these models: 1) simply collecting a larger amount of labeled data which would be expensive, 2) using methods from semi-supervised learning that leverage unlabeled telemetry to increase sample efficiency \cite{van2020survey}, and 3) collecting data beyond what is captured from telemetry such as video footage of the programmer screen (e.g. cursor movement) to be able to better predict with the same amount of data.

 \paragraph{Assessing Individual Differences} There is an opportunity to apply the \cups diagram to compare different user groups and compare how individuals differ from an average user.
 Does the nature of inefficiencies differ between user groups?
 Can we personalize interventions?
 Finally, we could also compare how the \cups diagram evolves over time for the same set of users.